 Six months after completing a bathroom renovation, the homeowner discovers water damage to the ceiling below.
 Investigation reveals the shower waterproofing membrane was not properly installed, allowing water to penetrate the floor structure.

-• Public liability covers the consequential water damage to the ceiling and structure below
+• Public liability covers the consequential water damage to the ceiling, walls and structure below

 • The cost of redoing the waterproofing and retiling may be partly covered depending on policy terms

-• Waterproofing failures are one of the most common and expensive claims for tiling businesses
+• Waterproofing failures are one of the most common and expensive claim types for tiling businesses

 Expensive Tiles Damaged During Installation

-While installing imported Italian marble tiles in a commercial lobby, several tiles are cracked due to improper handling.
-The specific marble is a special order with a 12-week lead time.
+While installing imported Italian marble tiles in a commercial lobby, several tiles crack due to improper handling.
+The specific marble is a special order with a 14-week lead time.

 • Public liability may cover the cost of replacement tiles if the damage was accidental

-• Imported natural stone tiles can cost $200 - $500+ per square metre, making replacement very expensive
+• Imported natural stone tiles can cost $250 to $600 per square metre, making replacement very expensive

-• Project delays from waiting for replacement tiles can cause additional contract penalty claims
+• Project delays from waiting for replacement tiles can trigger additional contract penalty claims

 • Proper material handling procedures and training help prevent these costly incidents